mjcconsulting/camelz4-prototype/certificates/README.md

 1. **Create PKCS#12 bundle**

-    We create a PKCS#12 bundle for distribution.

-    ```bash
-    openssl pkcs12 -export \
-                   -name "Green Software Certificate" \
-                   -caname "Green Software CA" \
-                   -caname "Green Root CA" \
-                   -inkey certs/software.key \
-                   -in certs/software.crt \
-                   -certfile ca/software-ca-chain.pem \
-                   -out certs/software.pfx
-    ```

-1. **Create PKCS#12 bundle**

-    We pack the private key, the certificate, and the CA chain into a PKCS#12 bundle.
-This format (often with a .pfx extension) is used to distribute keys and certificates to end users.
-The friendly names help identify individual certificates within the bundle.
+    We pack the private key, the certificate, and the CA chain into a PKCS#12 bundle for distribution.

     ```bash
     openssl pkcs12 -export \